 How do I know if TMJ treatment is the solution to my migraines and headaches?

 Because TMJ can be related to a number of different problems, it can be hard for you figure out on your own if it’s behind your migraines and headaches.
 Sometimes the fix is as simple as a nightguard made specifically for you.
 A nightguard protects you from the teeth grinding that wears down your teeth while you sleep and leaves you with pain in the morning.
-Another solution is Botox®, which relaxes the facial muscles and gives you relief.
+Another solution is a simple injection of facial relaxant which relaxes the facial muscles and gives you relief.

 Can I wear my nightguard as an athletic mouthguard?